HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### Geolocation-as-a-service

 Geolocations services provide GPS and other location data of the user (such as [IP address](https://developer.mozilla.org/en-US/docs/Glossary/IP_Address)) and can be used by trackers to provide more relevant content to the user among other things.
 Therefore, we analyze the use of geolocation-as-a-service technologies on websites, based on libraries detected through Wappalyzer.
-We find that the most popular service [ipify](https://www.ipify.org/) is used on 0.09% of desktop websites and 0.07% of mobile websites.
+We find that the most popular service, [ipify](https://www.ipify.org/), is used on 0.09% of desktop websites and 0.07% of mobile websites.